 Bipolar Disorders Library

 There are two levels of information on each topic.
-The first is a brief Factsheet that provides general information describing the area examined and the evidence that is available.
-The second is a Technical Commentary that provides more detail on each topic’s background, methods and results.
+The first is a Factsheet that provides general information describing the topic and the evidence that is available on that topic.
+The second is a Technical Commentary that provides more detailed information, including the topic’s background, methods, detailed results, and links to references.
 Printable PDFs of factsheets and technical tables are available to download from each topic page.

 Signs and symptoms